-51. The head bloke and the deputy met me when I arrived.
-The head bloke spoke to me.
-He told me he was the head and that I wouldn't be doing this and that.
+51. SNR bloke and SNR met me when I arrived.
+SNR bloke spoke to me.
+He told me he was SNR and that I wouldn't be doing this and that.
 He told me what the routine was.
 I was shown the common room.
 Then, they stripped me off and chucked me in the shower.
 The staff put stuff in your hair to kill lice.
 It had to stay in your hair for 24 hours.
 We called it 'jungle juice'.
 Other kids wouldn't sit with you because you had jungle juice on.
 The staff gave you clothing.
 Everyone's clothing was matching.